glaubermagal/doc-api/source/includes/api/_user_management.md

 ## Registration

-Registration endpoints support both HTML and JSON output formats, depending on the `Content-type` provided in the request.
+Registration endpoints support both HTML and JSON output formats, depending on the `Content-Type` provided in the request.

 ### View the registration page